-Tom advises clients on US and global antitrust law, focusing on all aspects of merger control, including multi-jurisdictional risk analysis, deal negotiations, and advocacy before the US Federal Trade Commission and Department of Justice’s Antitrust Division (DOJ).
+Tom advises clients on global antitrust law, focusing on all aspects of merger control, including multi-jurisdictional risk analysis, deal negotiations, and advocacy before the US Federal Trade Commission and Department of Justice’s Antitrust Division.

 He is based in New York, and has worked in our London, Brussels, and Berlin offices.

 Tom has experience across various sectors, including technology, pharmaceutical and life sciences, chemicals, and consumer goods.